State Small Business Credit Initiative - Fact Sheet

 , for more information on SSBCI 1.0.

-4. How can SSBCI Technical Assistance (TA) funds be utilized?
+4. How can SSBCI funds be used for Technical Assistance programs?

 5. What is a SEDI business?

-- And in the case of a mutual institution, a majority of the Board of Directors, account holders, and the community which the institution services is predominantly comprised of socially and economically disadvantaged individuals.
+The term “owned and controlled” means, if privately owned, 51 percent is owned by such individuals; if publicly owned, 51 percent of the stock is owned by such individuals; and in the case of a mutual institution, a majority of the board of directors, account holders, and the community which the institution services is predominantly comprised of such individuals.

 Learn More and Stay Up-to-Date on SSBCI